-The Venue Le Sands Restaurant and Function Centre Grand Parade, Brighton le Sands 8.00 - 9.00am Late Conference Registration 8.00am Open Nominations - to the returning officer 9.10 - 9.15am MC Welcome & House Keeping Fay Steward Director City Strategy Rockdale City Council 9.15 - 9.30am Welcome by your Hosts Councillor Susan Page ALGWA NSW President Councillor John Flowers Mayor, Rockdale City Council 9.30 - 10.00am Official Opening The Hon Anthony Albanese MP Leader of the House; Minister for Infrastructure, Transport, Regional Development and Local Government 10.00 - 10.45am Keynote speaker An inspiration presentation on how you can succeed in your community, on your own.
-Monica Attard OA Journalist and Presenter ABC Radio and ABC Media Watch Monica Attard is one of Australia's most respected news and current affairs journalists.
-Best known for her four years as the ABC's Russian correspondent, Monica has been awarded an Order of Australia for her services to Australian journalism and is the recipient of 4 Walkley Awards (including a Gold Award for Excellence in Journalism).
-10.45 - 11.15am Morning Tea 11.15am - 12.15pm Panel Discussion: Does being a woman in government have its advantages?
-Panel presentations 3 key figures in government and businesses on their perceptions and experiences on how being a women is, or is not, an advantage.
-This session will be followed by an armchair chat from the stage where presenters respond to questions from the floor or challenging questions/scenarios.
-This session is sure to be a fiery and entertaining session.
-12.15 - 1.30pm Lunch at Le Sands Restaurant and Function Centre Delegates to make e their way to Brighton le Sands RSL for Afternoon Session ns
+te Conference Registration en Nominations - to the returning officer C Welcome & House Keeping elcome by your Hosts Fay Steward Director City Strategy Rockdale City Council C Welcome & House Keeping Director City Strategy Director City Strategy elcome by your Hosts Councillor Susan Page ALGWA NSW President Councillor John Flowers Mayor, Rockdale City Council ficial Opening The Hon Anthony Albanese MP Leader of the House; Minister for Infrastructure, Transport, Regional Development and Local Government inspiration presentation on how you can succeed in your mmunity, on your own.
+In ica Attard is one of Australia's most respected news and current airs journalists.
+Best known for her four years as the ABC's Russian respondent, Monica has been awarded an Order of Australia for her rices to Australian journalism and is the recipient of 4 Walkley wards (including a Gold Award for Excellence in Journalism).
+Monica Attard OA Journalist and Presenter ABC Radio and ABC Media Watch orning Tea nel Discussion: Does being a woman in government have advantages? nel presentations 3 key figures in government and businesses their perceptions and experiences on how being a women is, is not, an advantage. is session will be followed by an armchair chat from the stage lere presenters respond to questions from the floor or 7 ynote speaker Inspiration presentation on how you can succeed in your mmunity, on your own.
+Inica Attard is one of Australia's most respected news and current airs journalists.
+Best known for her four years as the ABC's Russian respondent, Monica has been awarded an Order of Australia for her vices to Australian journalism and is the recipient of 4 Walkley ards (including a Gold Award for Excellence in Journalism).
+Torning Tea The Discussion: Does being a woman in government have advantages?
+The presentations 3 key figures in government and businesses their perceptions and experiences on how being a women is, is not, an advantage.
+The speaker is speaker in government and businesses their perceptions and experiences on how being a women is, is not, an advantage.